Nasos Ktorides

-Athanasios "Nasos" Ktorides (Αθανάσιος "Νάσος" Κτωρίδης; born 10 November 1968) is a Cypriot entrepreneur and philanthropist, founding Chairman and CEO of the EuroAsia Interconnector electricity cable, Quantum Corporation, Quantum Energy, Quantum Cable and EuroAfrica Interconnector.
+Athanasios "Nasos" Ktorides (Αθανάσιος "Νάσος" Κτωρίδης; born 10 November 1968) is a Cypriot entrepreneur and philanthropist, founding Chairman and former CEO of the EuroAsia Interconnector electricity cable, Quantum Corporation, Quantum Energy, Quantum Cable and EuroAfrica Interconnector.
 He is first Cyprus Goodwill Ambassador for UNICEF.

 Life and work

 Athanasios "Nasos" Ktorides was born on 10 November 1968 in Nicosia, Cyprus.
 He studied at the American College of Greece in Athens and attended the Harvard Executive Leadership Programme in 2007 (now Harvard Professional Development Programme).

 Ktorides is a firm believer in the motto "if you can dream it then you can achieve it".

 From an early age, he manifested his independence in what is achievable.
 He attempts to take the roads less traveled, without being confined to tried and tested solutions or secure boundaries.

 Ktorides's activities extend primarily beyond Cyprus and embrace the sectors of energy and banking.
 His company Quantum was instrumental in the establishment of the Commercial Bank of Greece in Cyprus, in which it was the second biggest shareholder after the Hellenic Republic.
 Quantum's Chairman, Mr. Athanasios Ktorides, also acted as the bank's Executive Vice Chairman for a period of 7 years.
 The partnership created excellent results for the bank's development.